keylow39/ffxi/Developer's-Page.md

 ## Adding a new view
 There are three steps you need to take to add a new view.

-1.Create the view.
+1. Create the view.
-2.Create a new view model inheriting ViewModelBase.
+2. Create a new view model inheriting ViewModelBase.
-3.Set the view's data context to the view model in the view's code behind.
+3. Set the view's data context to the view model in the view's code behind.
-4.In the main view's xaml file add a new tab and set it's content to that of your new view.
+4. In the main view's xaml file add a new tab and set it's content to that of your new view.